Mormon's Depository

 They laid the plates on a table; it was a large table that stood in the room.
 Under this table there was a pile of plates as much as two feet high, and there were altogether in this room more plates than probably many wagon loads; they were piled up in the corners and along the walls.

-[IMO, this is the same table and plates that David Whitmer described, except he (like Oliver) knew he wasn’t supposed to speak publicly about this repository.
+[This sounds like the same table and plates that David Whitmer described to Edward Stevenson.
+One time he told Stevenson he heard this from Oliver Cowdery.
+Another time David said he saw this table during his experience as one of the Three Witnesses (although there is no record of Martin Harris or Oliver Cowdery making this claim).
+Perhaps David, like Oliver, knew he wasn’t supposed to speak publicly about this repository.
 That’s why he retroactively claimed he saw these things when the angel appeared at the 3 Witnesses event.
 It’s also interesting that Brigham refers to “probably many wagon loads.”
-This appears to be Oliver’s first impression.
-Later, IMO, Oliver and others actually did move the plates on wagons.]
+This may have been Oliver’s first impression of the quantity of plates, or it may have been Oliver's explanation of how many there were when Oliver and others actually did move the plates on wagons.]

 The first time they went there the sword of Laban hung upon the wall; but when they went again it had been taken down and laid upon the table across the gold plates; it was unsheathed, and on it was written these words: “This sword will never be sheathed again until the kingdoms of this world become the kingdom of our God and his Christ.”

 [This is another example of the confusion David Whitmer caused when he claimed he saw the sword of Laban at the time the 3 Witnesses saw the plates.
 The sword of Laban was never in Moroni’s stone box.
-I don’t think the 3 Witnesses saw it when they first saw the plates for several reasons I’ve discussed before.
+It had to come from somewhere else.
 Here, we learn it was hanging on the wall in Mormon’s repository.
 This statement also tells us that Joseph and Oliver, at least, visited the repository at least twice.]

-[Note: in the FairMormon article discussed below, they omit the following portions of Brigham Young’s sermon.]
+[Note: in the FairLDS article discussed below, they omit the following portions of Brigham Young’s sermon.]

 I tell you this as coming not only from Oliver Cowdery, but others who were familiar with it, and who understood it just as well as we understand coming to this meeting, enjoying the day, and by and by we separate and go away, forgetting most of what is said, but remembering some things.
 So is it with other circumstances in life.